enoonan/ex_go/README.md

 But it's a bit more complex to manage.
 If you have a huge spike, that GenServer could become a bottleneck, so you might want to manage a pool of them.
 However, it does seem unlikely for most apps to ever get hundreds of Stripe requests per second.
 At that point you'll have bigger problems.

-Here is the GenServer version of `GoRunner`:
+Here is the long-running GenServer version of `GoRunner`:

 ```elixir
 defmodule GoRunner do